SuperSecureHuman/SuperSecureHuman/README.md

 <br>

 I had some experience working with web stack - majorly backend, some in frontend.
-I can work on a team with other web devs and help them, but cant yet work on it alone.
+I can work on a team with other web devs and help them, but can't yet work on it alone.
 Hoping to change that soon :)

 ###